scottslowe/learning-tools/README.md

 **debian-generic**: This folder has a Vagrant environment for spinning up a generic, 64-bit Debian 8.0 ("Jessie") VM.
 Note there's nothing special here---just a plain, generic Debian VM.
 No custom provisioning is provided in this environment.

+**docker-ipvlan**: This folder has files to create a learning environment for using ipvlan interfaces with Docker containers. _THIS ENVIRONMENT IS NOT YET FULLY FUNCTIONAL._

+**docker-macvlan**: This folder has files to create a learning environment for using macvlan interfaces with Docker containers.

 **docker-swarm-etcd**: In this folder is a `Vagrantfile` and supporting files for turning up an etcd 2.0-backed Docker Swarm cluster.
 The provisioning is handled via shell scripts.

 **docker-swarm-ha**: This folder holds a `Vagrantfile`, supporting files, and instructions for turning up a Consul-backed Docker Swarm cluster with multiple Swarm managers for high availability.
 The provisioning is handled via shell scripts.